michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

                     )
 ```

-This use of partial costs will be repeated in the rest of the cost presentation graphs.
+This approach to partial costs is used throughout the cost presentation graphs.
-It's worth mentioning that we can do the math in PostgreSQL or in Grafana.
-The performance difference measured on the database side is negligible.
-Because of that, this time I chose to fetch the least data by doing the math in the database.
+You can perform calculations in PostgreSQL or Grafana; the performance difference is negligible.
+Here, we fetch the minimal data by doing the math in the database.

 The query below returns two values: Sold and Avoided.
-I use Transformations to get an additional series representing the sum of both.
+Use Grafana Transformations to create an additional series representing their sum.

 ```sql
 WITH